Walter-0/Project1/README.md

 User Stories:
 1. As a user, I should be able to input answers to prompted questions.
-2. As a user, I should be able to see a win/loss scenario.
+2. As a user, I should be able to see a win/loss alert.
 3. As a user, I should be able to visually select questions in order.
 4. As a user, I should be able to see my score at the end of the game.
-5. As a user, I should be able to compare my scores to others'.
+5. ** As a user, I should be able to compare my scores to others'. **
 6. As a user, I should be able to enter my name.
+DONE
+7. As a user, I should be able to start a new game.
+DONE

 HTML/CSS pseudocode
--create divs for each question/card
+-create divs for each question/card DONE
--create button to start new game
+-create button to start new game DONE
--create score card
+-create score card DONE
 -** create button to see high scores **

 JS pseudocode